EMBRYOPSIDA Pirani & Prado

 SOLANALES Berchtold & J. Presl Main Tree

-O-methyl flavonols (flavones) +; inflorescence terminal; K connate; anther sacs with placentoids; pollen tube usu. with callose; endothelium +; K persistent in fruit; endosperm development? - 5 families, 165 genera, 4080 species.
+O-methyl flavonols (flavones) +, myricetin 0; inflorescence terminal; K connate; anther sacs with placentoids; pollen tube usu. with callose; endosperm development?, chalazal endosperm haustorium +. - 5 families, 165 genera, 4,125 species.

+Phylogeny.
 Within Solanales, Montiniaceae were found to be sister to [Solanaceae + Convolvulaceae] (B. Bremer 1996, see also Soltis & Soltis 1997).
 D. Soltis et al. (2000) found strong support for the association of Montinia and Hydrolea; Sphenoclea was not included.
-With the inclusion of the latter and broader sampling (three genera) in Montiniaceae, B. Bremer et al. (2002) found strong support for the association of Sphenoclea and Hydrolea, but only just above 50% for the association of Montiniaceae with that pair; support was stronger in Soltis et al. (2011; ).
+With the inclusion of the latter and broader sampling (all three genera) in Montiniaceae, B. Bremer et al. (2002) found strong support for the association of Sphenoclea and Hydrolea, but only just above 50% for the association of Montiniaceae with that pair; support was stronger in Soltis et al. (2011); see also Refulio-Rodriguez and Olmstead (2014).
 The topology of the tree here follows that of these latter papers.

 Includes Convolvulaceae, Hydroleaceae, Montiniaceae, Solanaceae, Sphenocleaceae.